A Spanish Princess, a Glass Dress and a Creative Gamble

 In his excellent article, Jack Sullivan tells the story of what happened when Edward inherited full control of the company.
 The prospects for this young man looked dim.

-As with his father before him, nothing Edward did seemed to work to make the financial picture shine brighter.
-He could barely keep the company finances from tumbling into oblivion for the company and its workers.
+As with his father before him, nothing Edward did seemed to work to make the financial picture better.
+He barely kept the company finances from tumbling into oblivion for the company and its workers.

 A Bold Plan